MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/extensible-authentication-protocol/network-access.md

 >Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows 10, Windows 8.1

-The Extensible Authentication Protocol (EAP) is an architectural framework that provides extensibility for authentication methods for commonly used protected network access technologies, such as IEEE 802.1X-based wireless access, IEEE 802.1X-based wired access, and Point-to-Point Protocol (PPP) connections such as Virtual Private Networking (VPN).
-EAP is not an authentication method like MS-CHAP v2, but rather a framework on the access client and authentication server that allows networking vendors to develop and easily install new authentication methods known as EAP methods.
+The Extensible Authentication Protocol (EAP) is an authentication framework that allows for the use of different authentication methods for secure network access technologies.
+Examples of these technologies include wireless access using IEEE 802.1X, wired access using IEEE 802.1X, and Point-to-Point Protocol (PPP) connections like Virtual Private Networking (VPN).
+EAP is not a specific authentication method like MS-CHAP v2, but rather a framework that enables networking vendors to develop and install new authentication methods, known as EAP methods, on the access client and authentication server.

 ## Authentication methods

 This topic contains configuration information specific to the following authentication methods in EAP.

+> [!NOTE]
-Note that EAP authentication methods that are used within tunneled EAP methods are commonly known as **inner methods** or **EAP types**.
+>    EAP authentication methods that are used within tunneled EAP methods are commonly known as **inner methods** or **EAP types**.
+>

 - **Protected EAP (PEAP)**